oveas/persistent-filters/README.md

 Persistent Filters is a lightweight WordPress plugin that preserves admin list filters for Posts, Pages and WooCommerce Products.
 Once installed end activated, the plugin remembers filter selections like a search string, ordering, product status etc.
 Filters will be reapplied when you return to the corresponding list screen so you don't have to redo all filtering.

-Filters are stored per user per post type (currently `post`, `page` and `product`).
+Filters are stored per user per post type (currently `post`, `page`, `product` and `shop_order`).
 When a filter a stored for a certain post type, a `Reset Filter` button is added next to the filter options in the post listing.

 ## Features